vualidon/ColiVara/readme.md

 3. Search for documents in the collection via Search endpoint with Query and optional filtering.
 You will get back top k(3) pages with document and collection details.

 There is endpoints for updating and deleting collections and documents as well.

+You can import an openAPI spec (for example for Postman) from the swagger documentation endpoint at `v1/docs/openapi.json`

 ## Roadmap for 1.0 Release